luinnx/android-image-slide-panel/README.md

 # android-image-slide-panel
 image as a card, which can be slided to the left or the right and fade away<br>

-To highlight my English skills, i decide to create the README.md file in English this time.
+To highlight my English skills, i decide to create this README.md file in English this time.
 Here should arise some applause. -_-<br>

 ####source intention
 There exists a Chinese app "初页" which enables users to customize their gorgeous html5 pages, which is really cool.
 I was totally shocked at the first sight of those various splendid H5 visual effects. <br>